 A reminder that we will be holding the Year 13 Academic Review Day on 2nd December.
 With mock exams set for the second week in January, this is a crucial time for students to review their current progress and present their academic plan for the coming months.
 Families of Year 13/14 students are invited to attend a short meeting with their tutor in which they can listen to feedback from the student’s teachers and see if they are on track for their short and long-term goals.
 The deadline for appointments was 25th November, so please double-check that you have confirmed a time with their tutor.
 Please contact us if you have any queries.

-LSU Artwork

-The students in the LSU have been working really hard in their Art lessons.
-One group have been studying Pop Art and creating their own artwork in the style of Roy Lictenstein and Andy Warhol.
-Another group have been celebrating 50 years of the Mr Men.
-Can you see some of your favourites?

 Student Librarians – thank you to the students below who give their time each lunchtime to help in the school library.
 We are very grateful for their valued support.